Vanilla Sauce

 How do you thicken Vanilla Sauce?

-Make sure you allow the mixture to come to a full boil to thicken the sauce.
+Make sure you let the mixture come to a full boil to thicken the sauce.
 As the sauce cools, it will continue to thicken.

 Variation ideas